Winter Travel Tips for Snowbirds: How to Plan the Perfect Seasonal Escape

 Versatile Wardrobe

 Even in warmer climates, nighttime temperatures can dip.
-Pack a mix of lightweight clothing, comfortable layers, and cozy options for chilly evenings.
+So stay prepared by packing a versatile wardrobe with a mix of lightweight clothing, comfortable layers, and cozy options for chilly evenings.
+Don’t forget to pack pool or beach gear, too, including sunscreen.

-Tip No. 5: Stay Healthy on the Road
+Winter Travel Tip No. 5 for Snowbirds: Stay Healthy on the Road

 Find a Local Doctor and Pharmacy